College of Health and Human Sciences

-A number of states have made arrangements for their residents to have access to specific programs through the Academic Common Market, which allows their students to pay in-state tuition.
+Several states have arranged for their residents to have access to specific programs through the Academic Common Market, which allows their students to pay in-state tuition.
 Prospective out-of-state students may contact the college to determine their eligibility for the Academic Common Market.

 College fellowships as well as graduate teaching and research assistantships are available.
 Nominations for these fellowships/assistantships are made by the department.
 See the "Academic Departments and Programs" section of this Graduate Bulletin for other scholarships and fellowships available.

 Graduate Programs in Human Sciences

 - Exercise Physiology

 - Sports Sciences

 - Nutrition and Food Science

 Doctor of Philosophy Degree Programs